Adaptavist/terraform-module-aws-cloudfront-edge-lambda/README.md

 # module-aws-cloudfront-router

-A module which creates a CloudFront distribution which is used for setting up a CloudFront distribution which has an Edge Lambda attached.
-The module assumes that the edge Lambda is
+A module which creates a CloudFront distribution which has an Edge Lambda attached.

 ## Variables